+- V. All such employee contributions to the CEP Humanity Fund shall be recorded on the employee's T4 Form

-- 3.03 No Discrimination: The Employer and Union agree that no employee will be discriminated against because of race, creed, sex, age, colour, national origin, marital or parental status, handicap or sexual orientation. - 3.04 The Employer and the Union, for itself and its members, agree that no employee shall be discriminated against, intimidated, coerced or interfered with on grounds prohibited under the Human Rights Code, 1981 or because of his/her membership or non membership in the Union or refusal to participate in its activities. - 3.05 The Union shall indemnify the Employer and hold it harmless against all suits, claims, demands or other forms of liability that shall arise out of or by reason of any action taken or not taken by the Employer for the purpose of complying with any of the provisions of this Article.
+- 3.03 No Discrimination: The Employer and Union agree that no employee will be discriminated against because of race, creed, sex, age, colour, national origin, marital or parental status, handicap or sexual orientation.

+- 3.04 The Employer and the Union, for itself and its members, agree that no employee shall be discriminated against, intimidated, coerced or interfered with on grounds prohibited under the Human Rights Code or because of his/her membership or non-membership in the Union or refusal to participate in its activities.
+For clarity, members have the right to discuss union issues in the workplace to the same extent that they are able to discuss other non-work issues in the workplace, provided such discussions do not interfere with the operations of the business.

+- 3.05 The Union shall indemnify the Employer and hold it harmless against all suits, claims, demands or other forms of liability that shall arise out of or by reason of any action taken or not taken by the Employer for the purpose of complying with any of the provisions of this Article.

 - 3.06 Information: The Employer shall supply the Union with the following information upon ratification for each employee and within one (1) month of hiring new employees:

 - a) name;

 - b) date of commencing employment;

 - c) classification, status;

 - d) rate of pay;

-- e) experience rating and experience anniversary date.
+- e) experience rating and experience anniversary date;

+- f) address;

+- g) home phone number;

+- h) cell phone number, if available